 Assigning role permissions using Identity Service Manager

 The key features of Mo.net’s source control functionality are free for lone developers to use without an additional licence.
-To enable the full collaborative potential of Mo.net source control, the Team Collaboration Service, a separately-licensed server component, must be installed.
+To enable the full collaborative potential of Mo.net source control, one of our source control connectors for a range of industry-standard configuration management tools (e.g. TFS / Git) must be licensed & installed.
 This enables multiple users to work simultaneously on a single Mo.net project and share their changes with each other.

 For more information regarding Mo.net Enterprise Services & Tools, or to request a demonstration / trial, please get in touch.